 The site also preserves some of the world’s largest and most lethal intercontinental ballistic missile launch sites spread over 6,500 square miles.
 This missile site is a sobering reminder of the destructive power of nuclear warfare.

 In addition, the site plays a significant role in how the U.S. responded to a nuclear threat.
-So, if you’re looking for an exciting and educational day out, a tour of the Ronald Reagan Minuteman Missile State Historic Site is a great idea.
+So, a Ronald Reagan Minuteman Missile State Historic Site tour is an excellent idea if you’re looking for an exciting and educational day out.

 6. Sample Varieties of Fine Wine At Grape Mill Vineyard & Winery

-If you’re looking for a unique experience in Grand Forks, head to Grape Mill Vineyard and Winery.
-This winery offers visitors the chance to sample their fine wines and view their vineyards up close.
-And besides the great wine, you’ll also get to learn a bit about the grape and the wine-making process.
+If you want a unique experience in Grand Forks, head to Grape Mill Vineyard and Winery.
+This winery allows visitors to sample their fine wines and view their vineyards up close.
+And besides the great wine, you’ll also learn a bit about the grape and the wine-making process.

-In 2006, the Halverson’s started planting the initial 200 vines.
+In 2006, Halverson started planting the initial 200 vines.
 However, the vineyard has grown over the years in leaps and bounds.
 Overlooking the beautiful banks of the Red Lake River, these cold-hardy grapevines produce flavors specific to this region.

-Currently, there are at least 2,000 vines in the vineyard, including Brianna, Marquette, Frontenac Gris, La Crescent, and Frontenac Blanc.
+The vineyard has at least 2,000 vines, including Brianna, Marquette, Frontenac Gris, La Crescent, and Frontenac Blanc.
 Grape Mill Vineyard & Winery is the perfect place to spend a relaxing afternoon with friends or family in the greater grand forks area.

 7. Learn about Aviation in the Fargo Air Museum